standardebooks/manual/8-typography.rst

 	-	:string:`TV`, i.e. :string:`television`.

+	-	:string:`AC` and :string:`DC`, when referring to electrical current.

 	-	:string:`G`, when used in the sense of :string:`G-force`.
 Also see `8.8.5.4.2 <#8.8.5.4.2>`__.

 	-	Stock ticker symbols.